melodykramer/melodykramer.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello, I'm Mel.

+<b> I'm on the job market!
+After five years leading communications for the Carolina Population Center and Carolina Demography, I'm finishing up a grant application and some projects and will be looking for my next full-time job.

-I'm looking forward to bringing my unique skillset to a full-time senior or lead content role where I can contribute to impactful, public-facing, mission-driven work.
+I'm looking for a content or audience role in which I can use my unique skillset to contribute to impactful, public-facing, mission-driven work. </b>

-A little about me: I love building audiences for mission-driven organizations and causes.

 Throughout my career, I've worked with some of the largest nonprofits and brands in the world, leading teams and projects alongside academics, engineers, journalists, [non-profit executives](https://wikimediafoundation.org/), and [federal government employees](https://18f.gsa.gov/).